Dildos in a pandemic: the sex toy industry and COVID-19

 Most manufacturers are operating at a reduced capacity, with remote working and adjustments to warehouse protocol.
 Fun Factory has implemented safety measures at their factory in Bremen, Germany.
 Liberator, makers of sex blankets and positioning pillows, has begun producing masks and gowns.
 Social distancing is easy at Tantus, where eight in-house employees share a 30,000 square foot building.
 Owner Metis Black said they have not had trouble sourcing raw materials… yet.

 As a one-man operation, Marco of Uberrime doesn’t have as much to worry about.
 He has stocked up on silicone and other materials locally; his supplier works with hospitals and is therefore considered “essential.”
-Sliquid reports their supply chain, entirely in the U.S., is holding steady.
+Sliquid reports their supply chain, entirely in the U.S., is holding steady, so there should be no shortage of wholesale lubricant.
 Je Joue and WOW Tech (We-Vibe/Womanizer) have experienced no disruptions.
 “So far we’ve been able to maintain ample stock and shipments from our global warehouses to meet our customers’ needs,” said Denny Alexander, Head of Communications — Americas for WOW Tech.

 Not all have been so lucky: Dame is only now receiving more stock of their toys after a 1-2 month delay.
 “Manufacturing is catching up to demand again, but shipping is now overloaded,” said co-founder Janet Lieberman-Lu, noting that China is one of the biggest manufacturers of personal protective equipment.
 Having stock is one thing, but that’s not the only consideration.
 Marie Aoyama at Tenga acknowledged that a complete or partial shutdown of the distribution network, such as UPS and FedEx, would be “a big blow for us.”